 For those who maybe aren’t quite ready to create an app, there are a number of different tools out there to help you get started with a mobile first strategy and here are just a few…

-- The recently released Mobile Score Cards allows you to see how you compare with your competitors in terms of mobile speed, whilst you can also calculate the potential revenue impact of having a slow mobile site.
+- Mobile Score Cards allows you to see how you compare with your competitors in terms of mobile speed, whilst you can also calculate the potential revenue impact of having a slow mobile site.
 Many factors contribute to a user’s experience on mobile sites and speed is one of the most important.
 If your site takes an age to respond, often users will simply leave.
 In the words of Arcade Fire, everyone wants “everything now”.
 Using Mobile Score Cards, you’ll be able to see if your site adheres to the recommended site load speed of 5 seconds and if not, start to make the necessary changes.

 - The mobile-friendly test from Google allows you to test how easily a visitor can use your page on a mobile device.
 Simply enter your URL and you’ll be able to see how your site fares and whether it is mobile-friendly or not.
 If not, you’ll be able to see why and what needs to be changed.

 - Tools like Hotjar to see how people are interacting with your site.
 Using recordings and heatmaps you’ll be able to find out how are people actually using it and any pain points that they may have.
 You can then run tests and make the necessary changes to your mobile site.